Karthikxp/lyrics/README.md

 - Include artist name for more accurate matches
 - Use primary keywords from song titles
 - Try alternative spellings if needed
-- Regional songs: include movie name for Tamil content
+- Check your spelling for best results

 ### **For Artist Discovery:**
-- Artist mode provides complete discographies
+- **Top Tracks** appear first for instant access to popular songs
-- Results include albums, singles, and collaborations
+- **New Releases** follow, sorted by release date (newest first)
-- Sorted by popularity and release chronology
+- Complete discography browsing with up to 50+ tracks per artist
-- Duplicate removal ensures clean browsing
+- Album covers and metadata provide rich context

-### **For Regional Content:**
+- Smart duplicate removal ensures clean browsing experience

-- Tamil mode supports movie-based searches
+### **Visual Indicators:**
-- Multiple spelling variations automatically tried
+- 🔥 **Top Track** - Popular songs with high play counts
-- Includes transliteration and native script options
+- 🆕 **New Release** - Recent albums and singles
-- Provides search suggestions and manual fallbacks
+- Album names and track positions for easy navigation

 ## 🛠️ Installation & Setup